-But how should you space out these 30-45 days?
+So how should you space out these 30-45 days?
 Take at least two longer trips of 7-14 days and fill in some three to four-day trips across the year.
 Also, make sure to book your vacations mostly in Autumn and Winter, to escape the cold and depressing routine.

-When I was trying to think of any happy moments in my life, I came to a conclusion that almost all of them were while traveling.
+When I was trying to think of any happy moments in my life, I came to the conclusion that almost all of them were while traveling.
 That’s why I plan on finishing off 2018 with at least three months abroad.
-A goal of mine is to spend at least half a year abroad in near future.
+A goal of mine is to spend at least half a year abroad in the near future.

 According to a study published in the Journal of Happiness Studies, your vacations should be at least 8-14 days long, with the ideal length being eight days.

-The study looked at many respondents experiences while on their vacations.
+The study looked at many respondent’s experiences while on their vacations.
 The results were nothing short of interesting.

 From my personal experience, I’ve felt best on really long three-week trips.
 On trips that take this long, you really get to experience everything that you want to see and immerse yourself in their culture fully.
 Even two weeks feel a little short-handed for me.

 I would answer this question with a resounding YES!
 As mentioned above, a good vacation is shown to lower stress, raise happiness, and ultimately contribute to improved health and wellbeing for the average holiday goer.
 Taking a break from the daily grind every now and then is essential, and a nice day at the beach or a night out with friends won’t always cut it.